-1) The Company is engaged in a single business segment i.e. manufacturing and sale of jute goods.
+(a) The Company is engaged in a single business segment i.e. manufacturing and sale of jute goods.
 Hence, disclosure requirements as required by Ind AS -108 are not applicable in respect of business segment.

-2) Secondary information : (Geographical Segment)
+(b) Secondary information : (Geographical Segment)